codeisscience/journal-policy-tracker-frontend/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request to the `development` branch

-See also the [Backend Contribution guidelines](https://github.com/codeisscience/journal-policy-tracker-backend/blob/master/CONTRIBUTING.md) for more info.
+See also the [Contribution guidelines](https://github.com/codeisscience/journal-policy-tracker-backend/blob/master/CONTRIBUTING.md) for more info.

 <!-- LICENSE -->